-- Developing new antibiotics and diagnostic testing.
+- Developing new antibiotics and diagnostic testing and alternative therapies.

 - Improving antibiotic stewardship – the right dose, at the right time – is critical (as up to half of antibiotic use in humans and much of antibiotic use in animals is unnecessary).

 However, in an era of budget cuts, action may be limited to a strategy of 'what is affordable' rather than what is 'required'.
 This would be a false economy for time is no longer on our side!

 CombatAMR is a Call to Action – and each one of us has an important role to play.
 To meet the challenges of this serious health threat will require co-operation and re-education of the general public to change both behaviour and expectations in antibiotic customs.
 Success will depend upon developing wide-ranging partnerships of public and private sector organisations.
 We … the people, need to campaign for robust global policy development, support the formation of active partnerships at all levels and press for substantial funding of a co-ordinated international programme dedicated to searching for new antibiotics and developing alternative therapies.

 Antibiotics are a shared precious global resource and we all